harsh-madaan/harsh-madaan/README.md

 I'm a Grad Student🎓 at Columbia University pursuing an MS in Business Analytics.

-I'm passionate about creating data pipelines and ML models for various business use cases - particularly in the finance industry!
+I'm passionate about creating data pipelines and ML models for various business use cases - particularly in the BFSI sector!

 ## Skill Set
 <ul>